NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Determining the mode of inheritance

-• A large proportion of individuals with CFTD represent simplex cases (i.e., a single occurrence in a family), most likely attributed to autosomal recessive inheritance, X-linked recessive inheritance, or a heterozygous de novo dominant or X-linked recessive mutation.
+• A large proportion of individuals with CFTD represent simplex cases (i.e., a single occurrence in a family), most likely attributed to autosomal recessive inheritance, X-linked recessive inheritance, or a heterozygous de novo dominant or de novo X-linked recessive pathogenic variant.
 In a review of inheritance patterns of 39 individuals with CFTD [Clarke & North 2003], 22 of 39 individuals (56%) represented simplex cases, 11 of 39 individuals (28%) had a family history consistent with autosomal dominant inheritance, and six of 39 individuals (15%) had a family history consistent with autosomal recessive inheritance.
 Since publication of that review, a large kindred with X-linked inheritance of CFTD has also been reported [Clarke et al 2005].

 • In some families with a simplex case, both parents have subtle myopathic findings clinically and/or on biopsy, indicating that heterozygotes of a recessive neuromuscular condition may have mild clinical or pathologic manifestations [Wallgren-Pettersson et al 1990].
 Therefore, if only one parent is evaluated and found to have myopathic findings, it does not necessarily eliminate the possibility of autosomal recessive inheritance.